1929-1962 Dark Gray Engine Paint

 TRUTH: Chevrolet did not mix one big batch of paint with exacting specifications to use on all six cylinder engines from 1929 through the early 1960’s.

 Engine paint was mixed in many different locations, by different companies and at different times.
 Because of this, there are differences in paint lots and shades.
 When I was restoring my 1931 Sport Coupe in 1980, I found a company that had original paint chips for the body color on my car.
 In fact, this store had three different paint chip books from three different companies.
 Yep, all three color chips were different!
 These were well known manufacturers – Du Pont, PPG & Martin Senour.
 My point here is that there is no way to have an exact match to paint that was done 90+ years ago.
 With that said, I will tell you how we came up with the color we sell.

 I had a good friend named Dick Bertolucci.
 I met Dick in 1977 when we both belonged to the Sacramento Valley Region of the Vintage Chevrolet Club.
 He was a nationally known body and paint man that did show quality restorations for over 50 years.
 He also had several national show winning Chevrolets.
 In other words, this guy knew his business – paint & body.
-He recently passed and his children are operating the body shop he founded in Sacramento, CA. At one time, he owned nearly 50 vintage Chevrolets, from low mileage originals down to parts cars.
+He passed away in 2021 and his children are now operating Bertolucci’s Body & Fender Shop that he founded in Sacramento, CA. At one time, he owned nearly 50 vintage Chevrolets, from low mileage originals down to parts cars.